Suspicious Siblings: The Distribution of Mass and Spin Across Component Black Holes in Isolated Binary Evolution: Discussion and Conclusions

 Throughout this work, we have assumed that \ac{AM} transport in massive stars is highly efficient, leading to \acp{BH} formed from progenitors that do not undergo substantial tidal interaction to have near-zero spins.
-Though numerical simulations of \ac{AM} transport in high-mass stars through Taylor-Spruit dynamo and the majority of spins in \ac{BBH} systems being small hint at efficient \ac{AM} transport, astroseismic measurements that encode this process are typically for low-mass stars.
-Furthermore, efficient \ac{AM} transport may still lead to \ac{BH} spins that are low but non-negligible ($a \simeq 0.1$, \citealt{Belczynski2020}), and processes such as supernova fallback may induce some spin on the resultant \ac{BH} even if \ac{AM} transport is highly efficient~\citep{Schroder2018}.
+Although the numerical simulations of \ac{AM} transport in high-mass stars through Taylor--Spruit dynamo and the majority of spins in \ac{BBH} systems being small hint at efficient \ac{AM} transport, the astroseismic measurements that encode this process are typically for low-mass stars.
+Furthermore, efficient \ac{AM} transport may still lead to \ac{BH} spins that are low but nonnegligible ($a \simeq 0.1$, \citealt{Belczynski2020}), and processes such as supernova fallback may induce some spin on the resultant \ac{BH} even if \ac{AM} transport is highly efficient~\citep{Schroder2018}.
 As a simple approximation for less efficient \ac{AM} transport, we set a floor on the minimum spin of \acp{BH} at birth: